Splunk Observability Cloud vs. Nagios XI: Pre-Purchase Breakdown

 • Monitor critical systems without needing internet connectivity

-Nagios XI is the best option for businesses in highly regulated industries or with strict internal security standards.
+Nagios XI is a strong fit for organizations in highly regulated industries or with strict internal security standards that require monitoring data to remain inside their own environment.

 5. Agentless Monitoring: Reduced Overhead, Increased Efficiency

-Splunk Observability Cloud heavily relies on OpenTelemetry agents for data collection, which requires additional installation and management overhead costs.
+Splunk Observability Cloud primarily relies on OpenTelemetry agents for data collection, which means deploying and managing agents across your environment.

 • SNMP (Simple Network Management Protocol) for network devices